Tello vs. Cricket Wireless: Which prepaid plan matches your lifestyle?

 (Image credit: Samuel Contreras / Android Central)

-Tello was one of the carriers that used Sprint's network before T-Mobile purchased the carrier.
-Now, new activations will be using the new T-Mobile network, which should allow for better coverage and speeds than the Sprint network.
+Tello was one of the prepaid carriers using Sprint's network before its merger with T-Mobile.
+All new activations now use the T-Mobile's network, which should allow for better coverage and improved speeds than on Sprint.
 Not only that, but compared to AT&T and Verizon, T-Mobile has a significant lead in 5G deployment.

-If you're looking to make the most of your 5G phone's connection, the T-Mobile network is the way to go.
-Tello is one of the most affordable ways to get connected to it.
+If you want to make the most of your 5G phone's connection, the T-Mobile network is the way to go.
+And Tello is one of the most affordable ways to get connected to it.

-Cricket is a carrier owned and operated by AT&T, so naturally it uses the AT&T LTE and 5G network.
-While AT&T's 5G coverage lags behind T-Mobile, its LTE coverage is strong enough that customers should still have more than enough speed for streaming and social media.
-Even so, all new Cricket plans come with 5G access for when coverage does arrive and the speed limits Cricket used to enforce have been removed.
+Cricket Wireless is a prepaid carrier owned and operated by AT&T, so naturally it uses AT&T's LTE and 5G networks.
+While AT&T's 5G coverage lags behind T-Mobile's, the LTE coverage is strong enough that most customers should still have more than enough speeds for streaming and social media.
+Even then, all new Cricket Wireless plans come with 5G access for when coverage does get better, and the speed limits Cricket Wireless used to enforce have been removed.

-Both of these carriers have great coverage although there will still be some dead zones for either carrier, so it's a good idea to try out a new network with an unlocked phone so you can easily change if it doesn't work out.
+Both these carriers have great coverage although there will still be some dead zones for both.
+So, it's a good idea to try out a new network through an unlocked phone so you can easily change it if things don't work out.

 Tello vs. Cricket Wireless: Tello's plans

-Tello doesn't have traditional plans and instead allows customers to choose exactly how much data they need and how many minutes they need.
-Whether you're just looking to get set up with enough minutes to make a few calls per month or need unlimited data, you can configure a well-priced plan at Tello.
+Tello doesn't have traditional plans; instead, it lets you choose exactly how much data and how many minutes you need.
+Whether you're just looking to get set up with enough minutes to make a few calls per month, or need unlimited data, you can configure a well-priced plan for yourself with Tello.

-Tello has preconfigured some plans as starting points for its potential customers with the ability to customize them to your needs as you find out exactly how much data and how many minutes you use with the service.
-For families, Tello allows management of multiple lines from a single account but additional savings are not awarded for bringing more lines.
+Tello also has some preconfigured plans as starting points for potential customers, with the ability to customize them to your needs as you find out exactly how much data and how many minutes you'll be using.
+For families, Tello allows management of multiple lines from a single account, but additional savings are not awarded for bringing more lines.

 Swipe to scroll horizontally